dgethings/gen_config/README.md

 For example here is a YAML config file that assigns an IP address to an interface using template file 'interface.erb' to add the additional syntax:

     - template: interface.erb
       interface: xe-0/0/0
       ip_address: 10.0.0.1/24

     - template: interface.erb
       interface: xe-1/0/0
       ip_address: 11.0.0.1/24

-This will produce config for both xe-0/0/0 and xe-1/0/0. gen_config will iterate over each "- template" line.
+This will produce config for both xe-0/0/0 and xe-1/0/0. gen_config will iterate over each `- template` line.
 All key/value pairs after this line populate the ERB template file.

 ## Adding New Templates